stasmarkov/job-seek-laravel/README.md

-# Job Seeker
+# Job Seek
 **This repository is only a sandbox aka playground with Laravel 11 and Inertia/Vue3.**
 So new changes/features/bugs will definitely appear in the future :D

 _Feel free to copy and modify anything what you want here._

-The working demo might be found here: https://job-seeker.markovrecords.com/
+The working demo might be found here: https://job-seek.markovrecords.com/

 ### Stack of technologies used here:
 - [Laravel 11](https://laravel.com/docs/11.x) as a core of the website;